Focdos/Focdos/README.md

 </head>

 - 👋 Hi, I’m @Focdos
-- 👀 I’m interested in Python and C++
+- 👀 I’m interested in C# and C++
-- 🌱 I’m currently learning Python, C++, Java and HTML
+- 🌱 I’m currently learning c#, C++, Java
 - 💞️ I’m want to find work
-- 📫 How to reach me just write me in the Telegram
+- 📫 How to reach me just write me in the Telegram --> @Focdos
-- 😄 Pronouns: Focdos, Food
+- 😄 Pronouns: Food
-- ⚡ Fun fact: i am from Russia, but learning English ^+^
+- ⚡ Fun fact: i am from Russia, but learning English ^_^